MecSim/MecSimCalc-docs/docs/inputs/conditional-input.md

    </div>

 2. To create a rule the 3 parts must be selected.
-Let's create a rule where the slider input will only be visible if input checkbox is TRUE (checked).
+Here is an example of creating a rule where the slider input will only be visible if input checkbox is TRUE (checked).

    First select the checkbox input